Dayn9/TheItch/README.md

 # TheItch
 *The Itch* is a 2D platformer about heartrate and health developed using Unity C#.
+I've been working on this project since the summer of 2018.

+## Demo
+A free demo of the game can be found [Here](https://people.rit.edu/dms7827/games/TheItch/Build/index.html "Demo") on my personal website
+It works best in firefox

+## Links
+* Check out the [Wiki](https://github.com/Dayn9/TheItch/wiki "Wiki") for feature and implementation documentation
+* Check out my [Trello](https://trello.com/b/McqO6zw9/the-itch "Trello") to check on progress

 ![TitleImange](https://people.rit.edu/dms7827/images/TheItchTitle.png "The Itch")